Opinion | Tobacco: Still troubling, even for a tobacco company

 The behavior of many millions of Americans is generating an ocean of data that can be acquired no other way — data about harm-reduction from smoke-free, non-combustion products.
 Do they, over time, wean smokers off cigarettes?
 Or do they, particularly with flavors that delight the young, become a gateway to cigarettes?
 We will find out, unless government regulations truncate the experiment.

 Regulating tobacco — a legal product that is harmful when used as intended, and marketed with heavily regulated advertising — is problematic.
 Democracy assumes a certain threshold of personal responsibility, individual rationality and the efficacy of information.
-But four centuries after King James I (1566-1625) issued his “Counterblaste to Tobacco,” many millions have not got the message.
+But four centuries after King James I (1566-1625) issued his “Counterblaste to Tobacco,” many millions have not gotten the message.

 Covid-19 has quickened interest in public health policies, including this: The most efficient thing government does, in terms of social benefits per dollar spent, is disseminate information — about the dangers of smoking, the benefits of seat belts, prudent dietary habits, etc.